-Divorcing couples often face common day-to-day issues that get complicated by the divorce.
-Which spouse is responsible for paying the bills depends on a number of factors, and no two divorces are identical.
+Divorcing couples often face common day-to-day issues that get complicated by the divorce process.
+Which spouse is responsible for paying the bills depends on several factors, and no two divorces are identical.
 Only a qualified attorney can give you legal advice about your particular case, so seek a lawyer in your area if you have questions about your divorce or other family law issues.

 A divorce starts when a spouse files a divorce petition with a court.
 The divorce petition typically includes a list of assets and debts owned by either spouse.
-All such property must be accounted for before the divorce can be granted, and a court must ensure that ownership in all property is clearly divided between the spouses.
-Couples can usually come to their own agreements about rent or any other property issue without having the court decide the issue for them.
+All such property must be accounted for before the divorce can be granted, and a court must ensure that ownership of all property is clearly divided between the spouses.

 Once the court has accepted the divorce and gone through any procedural requirements imposed by state law, it can issue a final divorce decree that ends the marriage and ensures that all marital property is accounted for.
-If a couple is renting a house, for example, a court can order that one spouse is entitled to live in the house and the other must pay alimony so the resident spouse can pay rent.
+For example, if a couple is renting a house, a court can order that one spouse is entitled to live in the house, and the other must pay alimony so the resident spouse can pay rent.

 Handling Rental Agreements

 The terms of your rental agreement are also critical when determining who is responsible for paying rent.
 In most cases, the spouse with their name on the rental agreement should pay the rental bill each month.
 Otherwise, the property owner may sue that person.

 But in situations where both people have their names on the bills, it helps to pay one’s share or split the bills fairly.
 So, if you and your husband signed joint leases, both of you are responsible for ensuring the rent is paid according to the lease terms.

 On the other hand, if only one of you signed the lease, it is up to that person to ensure the rent is paid until you can sort things out amicably.
 Failure to comply with the lease terms can result in eviction, which would be a terrible experience, especially if you have children.